HORSE & PONY

 - All 4-H animals must be in the 4-H member’s personal possession and under their daily care by the enrollment deadline.

-- Each member must turn in a their green folder with a completed record sheet to registration office prior to receiving a show packet.
+- Each member must turn in their green folder with a completed record sheet to registration office prior to receiving a show packet.

 - Versatility class will consist of 1 Halter Class, 1 English Class, 1 Western Class and 1 Contesting Class.